ionic-team/capacitor/README.md

  - __Electron support__
    - Support for building Electron apps and interacting with Node.js libraries
  - __Enterprise Premium Plugins__
-   - Paid add-on plugins support for common Enterprise use cases, such as storage, authentication, security, and more
+   - Paid add-on plugins with support for common Enterprise use cases, such as storage, authentication, security, and more
    - We are working with a few large teams/businesses as early development partners.
 Interested?
 Email [max@ionicframework.com](mailto:max@ionicframework.com)

 ## Contributing